 Decorating doesn’t come naturally for everyone, though.
 I like to think it’s in my blood.
 (Fun fact: my grandmother decorated the home of Sandra Day O’Connor.)
 If you’re unsure of where to start, check out my simple five step plan to get your shelves looking incredible in no time.

-Pinterest is an obvious (and great) source of inspiration.
-I also like to look at store catalogs, design books, interior designer blogs and magazines/online mags, such as Elle Decor, Lonny and Better Homes and Gardens.
-I knew very little about decorating when I got married and our first big furniture purchase (Sloane leaning shelves and desk from Crate & Barrel) overwhelmed me.
-I looked at the C&B catalog to see how they styled the shelves, and that’s where I stole got the idea of hanging art over the desk space.
+Store catalogs, design books, interior designer blogs, Pinterest and magazines are all great places to look.
+I knew very little about decorating when I got married and our first big furniture purchase (a leaning desk and shelving unit from Crate & Barrel) overwhelmed me.
+I looked at the store catalog to see how they styled the shelves, and that’s where I got the idea of hanging art over the desk space.

 Oh, and I totally copied someone else’s gorgeous shelves when drawing up plans for our den shelves (pictured below).
 There’s no shame in my game!